HDFGroup/vol-log-based/doc/util.md

       }
     ```
 * h5lenv
-  + Set up environment variables to use log-based VOL as the default VOL
+  + Set up environment variables to use the Log VOL connector as the default VOL
   + Applications that do not specify a VOL will use the VOL specified in the environment variables
   + Usage
     ```